-Teraxacum is an aluminum sculpture designed for the Montgomery Museum of Fine Arts' John and Joyce Caddell Sculpture Garden.
-The exhibit opens to the public on March 20th, 2020, with a reception from 6-8pm.
+Taraxacum is currently installed at the Montgomery Museum of Fine Arts' John and Joyce Caddell Sculpture Garden.

 Formicarium uses corrugated plastic, LED lights, and projected animations to envelop Lake City, SC's Jones-Carter Gallery (2020)